+Until RAN #88

-Study of required changes to existing DL/UL NR waveform to support operation between 52.6 GHz and 71 GHz. (until RAN #88) [RAN1, RAN4]
+Study of required changes to NR using existing DL/UL NR waveform to support operation between 52.6 GHz and 71 GHz

-Study of applicable subcarrier spacing and FR2 physical layer for DL and UL to existing waveform to support system functionality
+Study of applicable numerology including subcarrier spacing, channel BW (inc. maximum), and their impact to FR2 physical layer design to support system functionality considering practical RF impairments [RAN1, RAN4].

+Study of channel access mechanism assuming beam based operation in order to comply with the regulatory requirements applicable to unlicensed spectrum for frequencies between 52.6 GHz and 71 GHz [RAN1]

+After RAN #88

-Development of KPIs for target use cases for frequencies between 52.6 GHz and 114.25 GHz [RAN1]
+Development of KPIs for target use cases for frequencies between 52.6 GHz (or 71 GHz) and 114.25 GHz [RAN1]

 Note: In case the SI focuses on a limited set of use cases, forward compatibility to other use cases is taken into account during the study.

-Development of evaluation methodology that includes deployment scenario, traffic model, and applicable RF impairments for frequencies between 52.6 GHz and 114.25 GHz [RAN1, RAN4]
+Development of evaluation methodology that includes deployment scenario, traffic model, and applicable RF impairments for frequencies between 52.6 GHz (or 71 GHz) and 114.25 GHz [RAN1, RAN4]

-Study and identification of specification impacts on appropriate waveform & system design for NR systems for frequencies between 52.6 GHz and 114.25 GHz
+Study of applicable waveform proposals and recommendation of waveformsfor frequency range from 52.6 GHz (or 71 GHz) to 114.25 GHz and parts thereof

-Frame structure and HARQ, Scheduling etc [RAN1]

-Aspects of initial access at least for waveform study [RAN1]

-Aspects of physical channels & signals at least for waveform study [RAN1]

-MIMO & beam management [RAN1, RAN2, RAN4]

-Channelization [RAN4]

-Note: Following aspects are considered as part of the study: robustness in multipath channel, flexibility to support various bandwidths, feasibility considering RF characteristics, PA efficiency, spectrum localization (signal leakage to adjacent channels), robustness to phase noise, implementation complexity, whether existing NR specification features and functions can be reused with minimal or no change, coverage, robustness to extreme propagation loss, and regulatory rules such as max EIRP and max PSD.
+Note: Requirements defined in Section 6 of TR 38.807 and other PHY layer aspects where needed for recommending waveform(s) are considered as part of the study.

 Note: The existing NR waveform is the baseline.
 All new proposals have to be evaluated against that baseline and introduction of new waveform has to be well justified.

+Note: This SI does not target recommendation of waveform(s) toward the end of Rel-17 for frequencies between 52.6 GHz (or 71 GHz) and 114.25 GHz.